-Photography is a language, a way of communicating.
-In the age of Instagram and social networks, we are all ready to point the camera at something we like to immortalise a moment in a fairytale setting.
-Naples is one of the most beautiful cities in Italy, as the great Pino Daniele used to say, a city of a thousand colours.
+Why looking for the best spots to photo spots in Naples?
+Photography is a language and in the age of Instagram and social networks we are all ready to point the camera at something we like to immortalize a moment of ourselves in a fairytale setting.
+After all, Naples is one of the most beautiful cities in Italy, and as the great singer Pino Daniele said, it is a city of a thousand colors.
+There is therefore no better place to get inspired than this.

 If you are arriving in Naples from Garibaldi station is the first place to Instagram.
-One of the most beautiful metro stations in Europe, the Toledo Metro station is one of the most beautiful places in Italy and a must-see thanks to its decorations.
+The Toledo Metro station one of the most scenic in Europe, and one of the most beautiful places in Italy.
+A must-see thanks to its decorations.

 14. Quartieri Spagnoli

-From a small alleyway in Via Toledo, we come to Vicolo dell'Amore (Love Alley), which leads us to one of the most characteristic and Instagrammable places in the city: Quartieri Spagnoli.
-With a centuries-old history full of legends and folklore, this place fascinates even the most sceptical visitors who are not frightened by the "bad name" of these places.
+From a small alleyway in Via Toledo, we come to Vicolo dell'Amore (Love Alley), which leads us to one of the most characteristic and Instagrammable places in the city: Quartieri Spagnoli, the ancient Spanish Quarters.
+With a centuries-old history full of legends and folklore, this place fascinates even the most sceptical visitors who are not frightened by the old "bad name" of these places, now become a very popular and beloved tourist destination.

 13. Street Artworks around Naples

 When talking about Naples on Instagram, one cannot overlook the many street artworks around the city.
-One of the most famous is located in the Quartieri Spagnoli and is the renowned mural dedicated to Maradona, painted for the first time in 1990, right after Napoli won the Scudetto.
-Among the many other street artworks around Naples' historic centre is the famous Madonna with a Gun by Banksy, one of the world's most renowned street artists.
+In addition to the famous mural dedicated to Maradona that we have just seen, among the many other street art works around the historic center of Naples there is the famous Madonna with the Gun by Banksy, the only work in the city by the most famous street artist in the world.

-Since we mentioned Rione Sanità, we can't help but include one of the most Instagrammable places you can find here.
+Since we mentioned Rione Sanità, we just cannot not mention one of the most Instagrammable places in Naples, to be found right here.
 We're talking about Palazzo Sanfelice, also known as Palazzo Dello Spagnuolo (or Palazzo Dello Spagnolo) because it belonged to a Spanish nobleman in the 19th century.
-It is a monumental palace in Naples, located in the Rione Sanità in Via Vergini.
+It is a monumental palace in Naples, located indeed in the Rione Sanità in Via Vergini.

 11. The historic centre of Spaccanapoli